ottok/debgpt/doc/install-and-usage.md

-# Setup
+# Setup / Install Instructions

+If you plan to use the `openai` frontend, there is no hardware requirement and you can skip the following hardware requirement part.
+But if you plan to use the `zmq` frontend with self-hosted LLM backend, specific hardware is necessary.

+## Hardware requirement (if you want to self-host LLM backend)

-The default step requires a nvidia driver that supports at least CUDA 11.8
+The default step (for self-hosted LLM backend) requires a nvidia driver that supports at least CUDA 11.8

-# Hardware requirement (if you want to self-host LLM backend)

 * `Mistral7B` (default LLM) + `fp16`.
 24+GB perferred. needs 48GB GPU to run all the demos (some of them have a context as long as 9k).